Best Forum Platforms

 - Simple Machines Forum, or just SMF, is one of the best PHP forum software that is free to use as well as open-source, which makes it a good alternative to phpBB.
 The new and largely rewritten SMF 2 version offers a lot of features out-of-the-box, and can be further extended with modifications and themes.
 It has an active community where you can get help if you encounter any problems.

 - XenForo is a relatively new forum software that was built by developers which previously worked on the famous vBulletin.
 It features social integration with Facebook, SEO-optimized URLs and microdata, a simple color changer, and more.
-It might be new, but it is one of the best choices for a forum platform in 2014 as it adheres to modern web standards like HTML5.
-Much like vBulletin, this is also paid software, with a variable license cost depending on which features you want.
+It might be new, but it is one of the best choices for a forum platform as it adheres to modern web standards like HTML5.
+Much like vBulletin, this is also paid-only software (albeit with a free demo), with a variable license cost depending on which features you want.

 - PunBB is a fast and lightweight PHP forum software with a minimal set of features.
 It is a great choice if you are looking for a free discussion board that won't kill your server by overusing the CPU or confuse your users with its complexity.
 Many extensions are available which add more features to the otherwise basic and simple forum script.